mingren0130/CVFS_code/readme.txt

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+If you use CVFS in your work please cite:
+Ming-Ren Yang and Yu-Wei Wu, "A Cross-Validated Feature Selection (CVFS) approach for extracting the most parsimonious feature sets and discovering potential antimicrobial resistance (AMR) biomarkers", Computational and Structural Biotechnology Journal, 21:769-779, 2023.